Aspiring Leadership Programme

 Frequently Asked Questions

-Applicants for this programme must meet the underneath eligibility criteria and provide all required information by the application deadline for their application to be considered.
+Applicants for this programme must meet the below eligibility criteria and provide all required information by the application deadline for their application to be considered.

 Who is eligible to apply for this course?

 If you are a qualified primary/post-primary teacher registered with the Teaching Council, have five years’ teaching experience and a contract in a primary or post-primary school, you are eligible to apply.
 Teachers currently on career break or seconded are ineligible to apply as the course relies on work based learning and reflection.
 The course is aimed primarily at teachers who are seeking, or are currently in leadership roles.

 What are the fees associated with this course?

 The Course is part funded by the Department of Education.
-Each Participant pays an amount of €2,000 towards the overall cost of the course and the remainder of the total cost per participant is funded by DES/CSL.
+Each Participant pays an amount of €2,000 towards the overall cost of the course and the remainder of the total cost per participant is funded by DES/OIDE.
 Successful applicants who are offered a place are required to pay an acceptance fee of €250 to secure their place.
 This will be deducted from the €2000 student fee.

 What is the duration of this course?